New Mexico Children, Youth, and Families Department

 The New Mexico Children, Youth, and Families Department is a state agency of New Mexico, headquartered in the PERA Building in Santa Fe.
-The department is responsible for managing the state's foster care system and all juvenile correctional facilities.
+It is the state agency responsible for child protective services and juvenile justice services.
+It was created as a cabinet department by statute in 1992 under Ch.
+9, art.
+2A NMSA 1978.

 Leadership

 The department is led by a secretary, appointed by the Governor of New Mexico and subject to confirmation by the New Mexico Senate.
 The secretary is also a member of the New Mexico Governor's Cabinet.
-In the administration of Michelle Lujan Grisham, the secretary is Brian Blalock.
+Cabinet secretaries in the administration of Michelle Lujan Grisham have include Brian Blalock, Barbara Vigil, and current Secretary Teresa Casados.

 Facilities

 Juvenile Justice Services/Facilities (JJS) is the division that operates juvenile correctional facilities.